Hamburg Noir

 At one point, Ratz tells Case: “Listen to the fear.
 Maybe it’s your friend.”
 You don’t get more hardboiled than that.

-Case has numerous flashbacks -- the functional equivalent of noir voiceover -- of his former girlfriend Linda Lee, who may or may not be dead.
-She reappears throughout the story, although it’s not clear whether it’s her or a construct used by Wintermute to manipulate Case, underlining the connection between retro sci-fi and hardboiled crime fiction.
+Case has numerous flashbacks and hallucinations -- the functional equivalent of noir voiceover -- in which he sees his former girlfriend Linda Lee, who betrayed him to escape Night City.
+She reappears throughout the story, although it’s not clear whether it’s really her or a construct used by Wintermute to manipulate Case, underlining the connection between retro sci-fi and hardboiled crime fiction.

-In 2025, Apple TV began shooting a 10-part miniseries of Neuromancer with with Callum Turner as Case, Briana Middleton as Molly, and Mark Strong as Armitage.
-Hopefully, the film makers will combine the hardboiled plot with a Blade Runner set, rather than getting too “creative” like their predecessors.
-We’ll see.
+In 2025, Apple TV began shooting a ten-part miniseries, based on the so-called Sprawl trilogy, which includes Neuromancer, Count Zero, and Mona Lisa Overdrive.
+The series was co-written by Graham Roland and J.D.
+Dillard.
+It stars Callum Turner as Case, Briana Middleton as Molly, and Mark Strong as Armitage.
+Hopefully, this new team of filmmakers will combine the hardboiled plot with a Blade Runner set, rather than getting too “creative” like their predecessors.